pilotmoon/popclipweb/site/guide/actions.md

 ## Open Link

-The Open Link action opens any URLs detected in the selected text, in the default browser or associated app.
-If the text contains multiple web URLs, all of them will open in separate browser tabs.
+The Open Link action opens any web URLs (`http:` and `https:`) detected in the selected text.
+If the text contains multiple web URLs, all of them will open in separate tabs.

-In addition to `http:` and `https:`, PopClip detects following URL schemes: `evernote:`, `omnifocus:`, `spotify:`, `ftp:`, `bluesky:`, `hook:`, `craftdocs:`, `x-devonthink-item`.

 The action will also detect "URL-like" text lacking a scheme prefix and add `https:` when opening it.

+The URLs open in the default browser, unless the current app is a browser in which case the current browser is used instead.

+In addition to web URLs, PopClip detects single instances of the following URL schemes: `evernote:`, `omnifocus:`, `spotify:`, `ftp:`, `bluesky:`, `hook:`, `craftdocs:`, `x-devonthink-item`.

 **Try it:** `https://apple.com` `xkcd.com` `spotify:track:421Gp1eSmOIcD6alTWowFR`